 Driving distractions and how to avoid them

-Texting is one of the most dangerous driving distractions, but here are 7 others.
+Texting while driving is one of the most dangerous driving distractions, but here are some others.

 Did you know texting is not the only driving distraction?